 The Saitsa grant program review committee will review each application and will reserve the right to approve or deny applicants based on eligibility, completeness of the form and available funds.

-The Student Grant Program will be sufficiently funded each academic year to ensure the program is able to achieve its mission and vision.
+The Student Grant Program will be sufficiently funded each academic year to ensure the program is able to fulfill Saitsa’s Ends policies.

 PROCEDURES